ETERNAL INK

 Meet Kurt Cassar

 Kurt Cassar is a Maltese palliative care nurse educator with a passion for life’s finer details and deeper questions.
 With over seven years of clinical experience in Malta and four years teaching in Estonia, he’s now pursuing a PhD at the University of Amsterdam, researching how everyday life shapes relationships in palliative care.
-Based again in Malta, Kurt teaches remotely, focusing on culture, language, and the ordinary moments that influence care.
+Kurt’s teachings focus on culture, language, and the ordinary moments that influence care.
 Outside work, he writes poetry, cooks with loved ones, and tends to a home filled with plants and two opinionated cats.